saiga006/Shadow_Casting_Object_Segmentation/README.md

-# Shadow Casting Object Segmentation 🌑🖼️
+# 🌍 PrithviVision

 ## Overview 🎯

-This repository contains code and datasets related to **shadow casting object segmentation**.
-The project focuses on detecting and segmenting objects in images affected by shadows, a challenging task in computer vision due to the complex interaction between objects and shadow patterns.

-The dataset included follows the YOLO format for object detection training.
-The segmentation approach aims to improve accuracy in scenarios with significant shadow effects.
+**PrithviVision** is a deep learning project for **shadow-casting object segmentation in aerial imagery**.
+The goal is to detect and segment objects affected by shadows — a common challenge in remote sensing and urban scene understanding.

+The project combines **U-Net, YOLO, and Mask R-CNN** approaches to handle both **object detection** and **pixel-level segmentation**.
+The dataset is curated from **aerial images of Bonn city**, annotated in **YOLO format**.

+---

 ## Features ✨

-- 📂 Dataset prepared in YOLO format for shadow-affected object segmentation.
+- 📂 **YOLO-format dataset** prepared for aerial shadow segmentation.
+- 🧠 **Multiple models supported** – U-Net, YOLO, Mask R-CNN.
+- 🛠️ **Preprocessing & annotation utilities** for dataset preparation.
-- 🛠️ Scripts and models for training and inference.
+- ⚡ Modular training and inference scripts.

-- 🔧 Tools for preprocessing and annotation support.
+---

 ## Installation ⚙️